joaopavila120/joaopavila120/README.md

 # About
 - 👨‍💻 My name is João Paulo.
 - 🔭 I've worked for four years as full stack developer, daily using PHP, Postgres and Javascript.
-- 📚 I am studied computer science in University of Passo Fundo and I did an academic exchange in Maria Curie-Skłodowska University in 2023-2024
+- 📚 I studied computer science in University of Passo Fundo and I did an academic exchange in Maria Curie-Skłodowska University in 2023-2024

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>